albanywang2000/Forex-Connect/Win64/CS/dotnet40/TableManager/SearchInTable/ReadMe.txt

-GetOffers application
+SearchInTable application

 Brief
 ==================================================================================
-This sample shows how to get actual information about offers.
+This sample shows how to search entries in tables.
 The sample performs the following actions:
 1. Login.
-2. Print actual bid and ask prices for all offers.
-3. Wait 10 seconds and print offer updates.
+2. Request the orders table refresh.
+3. Search for the specified orderID in the received response.
+4. Print information about the found entry.
+   The following fields are printed: OrderID; AccountID; Type; Status; OfferID; Amount; BuySell; Rate
-4. Logout.
+5. Logout.

 Building the application
 ==================================================================================